 Dr. Jason Martin

-Originally from Baytown, TX, Dr. Jason Martin joined the UMHB faculty as the Clinical Director for Community Life Counseling (CLC), the graduate program’s clinical training center.
-He previously served as the Director of Education and Training at the Krist Samaritan Center in Houston, TX.
-He also taught family therapy courses as an adjunct faculty member at the University of Houston-Clear Lake.
-Prior to that, he was a member of the Krist Samaritan Center clinical staff, working with couples, families, and individuals in his psychotherapeutic practice.
+Originally from Baytown, TX, Dr. Jason Martin serves as the Clinical Director for Community Life Counseling (CLC), the Professional Counseling program’s clinical training center.
+He previously served as the Director of Education and Training and clinical staff member at the Krist Samaritan Center in Houston, TX.
 In 2006 he earned his Ph.D. in Family and Child Ecology with a specialization in Marriage and Family Therapy from Michigan State University.
 He earned his Masters of Marriage and Family Therapy (2002) and Bachelor of Arts (1999) from Abilene Christian University.
 While studying Youth and Family Ministry and Theatre at Abilene Christian, he participated in the Big Purple Marching Band, Pi Kappa men's social club, and numerous ACU Theatre productions.

 Dr. Martin and his wife, Kari, have been married since 1998.
 Kari received her BBA from Abilene Christian in 1999 and her MBA from Tulane University in 2011.
 She is currently the Controller at Artcobell in Temple, TX.
 They have two children: Aidan and Regan.
 The four of them attend The Vine Church in Temple, TX where Dr. Martin serves as an elder and enjoy performing in plays and musicals, cycling, reading, playing board games, and rooting for the Houston Astros.